Seattle-Aquarium/CCR_image_processing/documents/comparison_UIE.md

 - Start training a YOLO classification model
   - Ultralytics → Train Model → Classify
 - In the training window:
-  - Dataset: Click Browse and select the exported dataset folder.
+  - Dataset: Click Browse and select a dataset folder.
   - Model Selection: YOLO11s-cls
   - Parameters:
     - Set the location where you want your trained model to be saved.